kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 </div>

 A fluid (gas or liquid) exerts a pressure on objects they are in contact with.
 This pressure is created by the molecules of the fluid impacting the confining container.
 Note that this pressure acts internally on the fluid itself as well.
-For a static (not moving) fluid there are two important principals
+For a static (not moving) fluid there are two important principles

 1. Pressure acts uniformly on a small volume of fluid
 2. Pressure acts perpendicular to its confining boundary